250+ acres of specially managed dog training areas connected by a driveway that runs the length of the property

 For safety reasons, blaze orange clothing (not just a hat) is strongly recommended for all participants and guests.
 A limited number of orange t-shirts (adult XL) will be available at the site for $5 each.

 It’s also important to bring shade for your dog to rest and plenty of cold water to drink in the field.
-Dogs are not permitted in the clubhouse and you won’t always be near a pond.
-There are a lot of trees near the fields, but very little shade in the parking areas near the clubhouse.
+Dogs are not permitted in the clubhouse.
+The perimeter of the property is forested and there is intermittent shade along the edges of fields and in the parking areas near the clubhouse.
 However, many cars (and people and dogs) will be spending time in unshaded areas.